curiousbrutus/brainjam/README.md

 ## Contact

-For questions or collaboration inquiries, please open an issue or contact [your email].
+For questions or collaboration inquiries, please open an issue or contact [eyyub.gvn@gmail.com].